leroywharris/post-install-config/README.md

 - Connect to VM-1 using Remote Desktop
 - Install and Enable IIS in Windows WITH CGI and Common HTTP Features
-- Download and install PHP Manager for IIS [linkedin]: https://www.linkedin.com/in/leroyh/
+- Download and install PHP Manager for IIS
 - Download and install the Rewrite Module
 - Create the directory C:\PHP
 - Download PHP 7.3.8 and unzip the contents into C:\PHP